 THEA 699 Individual Research in Theatre

-1-6 cr.
 Individual research in a topic related to theatre.
 Topic and study outline to be approved by department chair prior to registration.
 Written and oral reports required.
 Can be repeated to a total of 6 credits.

 Personnel Register